 “The time is overdue now, when rather than pretending that homosexuals don’t exist, or hoping to eradicate them by sheer weight of disapproval or prison sentences, we face the fact squarely in the eye and find room for them.” – Shakuntala Devi.

-India has come a long way since Independence, growing both on social and economical front.
-Though being two different terms, both often get interlinked to help achieve substantial progress.
+India has come a long way since Independence, growing on both social and economic fronts.
+Though being two different terms, both are often interlinked to help achieve substantial progress.
 But talking about social growth, we can’t let go of basic human rights, which play a key role in developing an equal and just society.

 The honorable Supreme Court of India granted trans people the right to identify themselves on their own as male, female or transgender.
 It has asked the ruling BJP government to enact laws preventing discrimination and giving equal opportunities to trans Indians.
-Much less has been done since then, with government even trying to walk away from the guidelines given by Supreme Court.
+Little has been done since then, with the government even trying to walk away from the guidelines given by Supreme Court.